MAKE YOUR VOICE HEARD

 All ballot drop boxes in Bucks County are in government offices or public libraries.
 They are all located inside, so no drops can be made at night.
 All ballot boxes are monitored by people as well as cameras.

-2. Mail-in your ballot: Your APPLICATION for a Mail-in Ballot must be received in the office of the Board of Elections by May 13.
-If you have not already applied for a Mail-In Ballot, it may be too late.
+2. Mail-in your ballot: Your APPLICATION for a Mail-in Ballot must be received in the office of the Board of Elections by May 12.
+If you have not already applied for a Mail-In Ballot, please do so quickly.

 If you have received your mail-in ballot, simply complete it and